Research Excellence Framework: Research impact

 REF's impact is defined as "an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life, beyond academia".

 Recent studies have emphasized the importance of using evidence-based approaches to evaluate research impact to ensure it delivers tangible societal benefits.
 Jensen, Reed, and Gerber (2021) proposed a framework that integrates scholarship and practice to optimize the translation of research into real-world outcomes.

 Moreover, stakeholder engagement plays a critical role in enhancing the impact of research.
 The 3i framework (Interests, Influence, and Impact) by Reed, Jensen, and Noles (2025) offers a structured approach to identifying and prioritizing stakeholders in decision-making processes, thereby maximizing the effectiveness of research applications beyond academia.

 The inclusion of socially responsible research and innovation (RRI) principles is another key aspect of ensuring research benefits extend to wider societal needs.
 Jensen (2023) highlighted the role of RRI frameworks in aligning research goals with the UNESCO Recommendation on Science and Scientific Researchers to foster sustainable development and inclusivity.

 In addition, a critical lens on engagement practices has been proposed by Reed, Merkle, and Cook (2024), who argue that moving beyond the traditional stakeholder model allows for a more equitable distribution of research benefits, addressing systemic imbalances and amplifying marginalized voices.

-These diverse approaches demonstrate the evolving understanding of research impact and underline the importance of robust, interdisciplinary methods to maximize its reach and effectiveness.
+These approaches demonstrate the evolving understanding of research impact and underline the importance of robust methods to maximize its reach and effectiveness.